MileHacker Logo

 Historic Triangle

 Combine your Lancaster visit with a multi-day exploration of Philadelphia and Gettysburg.
-This creates a comprehensive tour of Pennsylvania's diverse history and culture.
+This results in a comprehensive tour of Pennsylvania's diverse history and culture.

 Poconos Mountains

-For nature lovers, a 2-3 hour drive northeast takes you towards the Poconos Mountains, offering hiking, waterfalls, lakes, and ski resorts depending on the season.
+For nature lovers, a 2-3 hour drive northeast takes you in the direction of the Poconos Mountains, offering hiking, waterfalls, lakes, and ski resorts according to the time of year.

 Pennsylvania Grand Canyon